weiyi-li/MATLAB-Scanner/README.md

 ## Demonstration
 ### Test1 File with 1 RGB primary color (blue)
 The picture wiht 1 RGB primary color can be smoothly converted by saturizing the color and wiping out the region with intermediate gray value.
+The fold of paper can also be relieved of eliminated since it is classified as an intermediate gray value.
 #### Original image
 ![Image](https://github.com/weiyi-li/MATLAB-Scanner/blob/main/Image/Test1.jpg)
 #### Scanned image